anima-libera/ipsys/README.md

 ## TODO

+- Text rendering for the UI.
+- More UI components to tinker with the settings.
 - Make the text-based modular data representation format even better.
   - Config, setting set, color theme, rules, rule generators, particle positions, all of that in different blocks.
   - Each rule should be independant from the others, and optional.